bahaidev/bahai-dev-humor/The Eternal Faith of God Version 9.md

 This is a contract entered into voluntarily by both parties and from which either party is free to withdraw its support at any time (though the Maintainer, Bahá'u'lláh, will never do so for those who uphold their side of the agreement).

-A. "The Greater Covenant"
+1. "The Greater Covenant"
     1. The current Maintainer, Bahá'u'lláh, agrees to return in a thousand or thousands of years to release a new major update, though it will likely be released under a new Name.
 Maintainer will provide spiritual credentials at such time to make it possible for user to identify Him, and agrees to undergo suffering for their sakes.
     2. The user agrees to prepare himself or herself and seek to recognize Him when He returns with His new release.

-B. "The Lesser Covenant"
+1. "The Lesser Covenant"
     1. Maintainer agrees to provide a clear succession of maintainers after His Ascension.
     2. User hereby agrees to adhere to the provisions provided by any of the maintainers.